lowellw6/reward-poisoned-drl/README.md

 Our learned similarity metric for descerning visual target observations.

-Left: A rolling feed of the reference target observation for visualization purposes. \
+Left video: A rolling feed of the reference target observation for visualization purposes. \
-Right: An episode of observations loaded from replay.
+Right video: An episode of observations loaded from replay.

-Blue annotation: Frame number since start of episode. \
+Bottom-left blue annotation: Frame number since start of episode. \
-Green/red annotation: Perceived similarity between the currently displayed observation and the target reference.
+Bottom-right green/red annotation: Perceived similarity between the currently displayed observation and the target reference.
 Green is positive, red is negative.
 A higher green value suggests similarity, and a higher red value suggests dissimilarity.

 Each observation is a stack of the last four grayscale frames.
 For simplicity, we synchronize similarity scores with the newest frame.